lukashermansson/swish-rs/Readme.md

-# Swish api wrapper
+# Swish-rs

-This is an api wrapper for the swish payment service
+Swish-rs is a library for interacting with the swish payment service in **Rust**

 ## Testing the callback